Access to building files

 You must view paper-only records in person at the front counter of a Building Advisory Services office.

-To gain access to paper files, you must provide either of the following:
+To gain access to paper files, you must provide one of the following:

-- identification to prove that you are the registered owner of the property or
+- identification to prove that you're the registered owner of the property or

 - authorisation from the registered owner and personal identification.